 I left state service in 2005 and returned to the practice of law.
 The division eventually was dissolved in a reorganization and SCOPE disappeared.
 In February 2017, I wrote a retrospective piece about SCOPE and its implementation in the division.

 The Evolution, the Present, and the Future

 I kept developing the concept, that teams can use some resources about and training in essential team disciplines.
 SCOPEVision was integrated into supply chain management presentations at local meetings and conferences of the Institute for Supply Management, National Contract Management Association, and American Society for Quality in Colorado.
 A seminar—Launch!
-Practical Personal, Project, and Performance Management—was developed in collaboration with a project management consulting company.
+Practical Personal, Project, and Performance Management—was developed in collaboration with a project management consulting company, Winning Ways Management LLC.
 The inaugural seminar was held in April 2006 in Denver, Colorado.

-A negotiation page was added to this website in 2008 to illustrate the central role of negotiations.
+A negotiation page was added to the original version of this website in 2008 to illustrate the central role of negotiations.
 A leadership page was developed to provide an approach to self-discovery about the key principles of leadership.
-This became the foundation for chapter 10 of Seeing Excellence.
+This eventually became the foundation for chapter 10 of Seeing Excellence.